OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/project-init/overview.md

 Sections of this documentation are also referenced by the [New Developer](../dev-new/overview/) documentation, such as configuring the Eclipse workspace.

+>_[JHB] I think most developers who are reading this will be savvy enough to know that with FORTRAN, any decent editor along with a compiler and make system should be sufficient, so they will be wondering "why eclipse and photran?".
+This does not have to be addressed here, but somewhere.
+Essentially, for me Ecipse provides the capability to have a graphical debugging environment integrated with the editor.
+Photran adds FORTRAN language syntax intelligence to Eclipse.
+But some users (including me some days and on small projects) will not be willing to deal with Eclipse issues in order to get integrated debugging, so we should probably say Eclipse is optional __for advanced users__._

 This documentation includes the following sections:

 * [Background on Code Versions](#background-on-code-versions) - recent code history